renesas-rz/rzv_drp-ai_tvm/docs/Runtime_API.md

  - **GetNumOutput()** method returns the number of output layers of the inference model deployed to the MeraDrpRuntimeWrapper object.

 ### Return
- - The number of out put node.
+ - The number of output nodes.
 A non-zero positive integer.
 A value of 0 or negative indicates that a problem occurred during the processing of this function.

 ----
 ## GetOutput